aditj/aditj.github.io/posts/dossier.md

      - Masking of information - Ability to mask information from the cloud APIs if needed using local models.

 - Confidence and Calibration: Ability to measure the confidence of the model in its output using heuristics including quality of sources used, degree of the leap made, assumpitons etc.
+  - [TODO] Go through https://github.com/leochlon/hallbayes to see if it has merit.
+  - [TODO] Go through https://aclanthology.org/2024.naacl-long.366/ and see if this can be done in the first place, if it's fundamentally impossible, then allow the user to set the confidence score.
 - Benchmark: Ability to benchmark on a list of given problems and scenarios.
 This is also useful in creating an environment for training different components of the engine.
 ---
 ## Technical Implementation